alves-gonzalez/cypress-project-showcase/README.md

 ⭐ Why This Repo?

-This project is designed to showcase my QA engineering skills in:
+This project is designed to showcase my QA engineering skills.

-**Writing structured test cases

-**Automating UI flows with Cypress

-**Performing component testing

-**Collaborating in Agile/Scrum environments

-If you’d like to connect about QA Engineer roles, feel free to reach out!# Cypress Project Showcase